 As you work with us, you may find some terms that are unfamiliar to you.
 This glossary explains these terms as they apply to our care coordination services.
 If you have questions regarding this information, call your Care Coordination Team.

-All Kids: An Illinois Department of Healthcare and Family
+All Kids:

-Services (HFS) insurance program that provides medical insurance for children ages birth through completes to work with us and our enrolled families.
+An Illinois Department of Healthcare and Family Services (HFS) insurance program that provides medical insurance for children ages birth through 18.